Will a US court order Biden to stop ‘complicity’ in Gaza genocide?

 Shawan Jabarin wants to know when it will be enough: When will the death toll in Gaza be high enough for United States President Joe Biden to end his unequivocal military and diplomatic support for Israel?

-“How many Palestinian civilians have to be killed until he says, ‘This number is enough?’
+“How many Palestinian civilians have to be killed until he says, ‘This number is enough’?
 How many?
 Two million Palestinians?
 One million?
 700,000?
 It [would be] good if he can tell us which number wakes up his human conscience.”

 Keep readinglist of 3 items